tinavo0305/demo-JMeter/README.md

 2. Get User Profile
 3. Update User infomation

+Please visit this link to view detailed test cases
-## Steps to configurate test
+## Steps to configure test
-- Write Test Plan/ Configuring the Test Plan
+- Configuring the Test Plan
-- Create a Thread Group:
-  number of threads (users):
-  ramp-up
-  loop count
+- Create a Thread Group to create a collection of threads to simulate real users' requests: number of threads (users): ramp-up loop count
-- Create HTTP request Sampler with values for protocol, server name, Http request method and Path
+- Create HTTP request Sampler to send requests to the web server with values for protocol, server name, Http request method and Path
-- Add Listeners to view the result of the test: View Results Tree, View Results in Table
+- Add Listeners to view the results of the test execution: View Results Tree, View Results in Table
 - Configuration
 - Post Processors
 - View result: Request and response